mtlynch/resticpy/docs/index.md

 ### Args

 - `snapshot_id`: ID of the snapshot which should be listed
-- `group_by`: String for grouping snapshots by host, paths, tags
+- `group_by`: A list of criteria with which to group backups.
+Each element must be one of ("host", "path", or "tags").
+Disable grouping with an empty list
 - `tags`: List of snapshot tags
 - `path`: String for filtering snapshots on (absolute) path
 - `host`: String for filtering snapshots on host